frutabruta/VDV301tester/readme.md

 ```

 ## Changelog
+- 20231206_2100
+        - ui
+                - smaller padding in tabWidget_hlavni
+                - removed one excessive Connections checkbox

 - 20231206_2031
+        - ui
                 - selection of trip from QTableView
                 - added new tabs in Options menu
-        - timerTrvaniZmenyPasma is not a pointer now
                 - Connections checkbox moved to Options
         - XmlRopidImportStream
                 - new truncate functions
                 - new columns added
+        - timerTrvaniZmenyPasma is not a pointer now

 - 20231124_1706
         - added SQL VACUUM after tables truncate